Simon Says Sex: The Nature and Purpose of the "Affirmative Consent" Campaign

 “…the attention to the Antioch policy, which got as far as a “Saturday Night Live” sketch, not only came to symbolize the infantilizing dogma of the new left, it turned an already obscure college into a laughingstock.”

-Twenty-two years later, there is renewed interest in introducing Antioch-like Affirmative Consent policies in educational institutions, especially among cultural Marxists of the radical feminist variety.
+Twenty-two years later, there is renewed interest in introducing Antioch-like Affirmative Consent policies in educational institutions, especially among communists of the radical feminist variety.
 Those who have been pushing recently for the adoption of Affirmative Consent policies got a boost in September, 2014, when California adopted a law (senate bill SB967) that requires universities in that state to implement Antioch-like Affirmative Consent policies in order to continue receiving tax money.
 Since then, efforts to get schools to adopt such Affirmative Consent policies have commenced in numerous North American Jurisdictions, including Ontario, Canada.

 In December of 2014, two grade 8 students of a Toronto public elementary school commenced an online petition titled “Make consent a topic in the 2015 Ontario Health Curriculum”.
 The petition states, in part: